getify/You-Dont-Know-JS/async & performance/ch3.md

 If this sort of thing sounds familiar from Chapter 1, good!

 Let's go back to our `x + y` math operation.
-Imagine if there was a way to say, "add `x` and `y`, and if either of them isn't ready yet, just wait until they are, but regardless, add them when you can."
+Imagine if there was a way to say, "Add `x` and `y`, but if either of them isn't ready yet, just wait until they are.
+Regardless, add them when you can."

 Your brain might have just jumped to callbacks.
 OK, so...